ecell/ecell4_base/README.md

 What is E-Cell System?
 ----------------------

-E-Cell System, a software platform for modeling, simulation and analysis of complex, heterogeneous and multi-scale systems like the cell.
+E-Cell System is, a software platform for modeling, simulation and analysis of complex, heterogeneous and multi-scale systems like the cell.

 Installation and usage
 ======================